Table of Contents

 What is Chroma Keying?

-Chroma Keying is the process of creating video or effects by layering two elements together to achieve visual effects, this process is mainly used in video production, Photography and post production.
+Chroma Keying is the process of creating video or effects by layering two elements together to achieve visual effects, this process is mainly used in video production, photography and post-production.

-Chroma colours most commonly used to achieve chroma keying are Blue and Green, the terms blue screening and green screening are used as reference to this process.
+Chroma colours most commonly used to achieve chroma keying are Blue and Green, the terms blue screening and green screening are used as a reference to this process.

 The reason for having the option of two colours when chroma keying is to give the creator options when shooting a video.

-A scene may require the subject or object to have blue or green colour, If blue jeans were being worn by an actor then a green screen would work fine, but an actor wearing green would need to be recorded using a blue screen.
+A scene may require the subject or object to have a blue or green colour, If blue jeans were being worn by an actor then a green screen would work fine, but an actor wearing green would need to be recorded using a blue screen.

 Blue and Green are considered to be the best colours for chroma keying, it is believed these colour ranges are the furthest from human skin tones allowing a better key when recording a person.